 First of all, since the whole dataset is composed of both a large scale historical dataset and a high-speed stream, the storage substrate must support both scalable batch loading for static data and real-time online insertion of streaming data.
 Data access pattern is mostly write-once-read-many, because historical data is rarely updated.
 Therefore, in cases where data is replicated, consistency among dynamically changed replicas is not a strong requirement.
 And since data processing is mostly analysis-oriented, sophisticated data manipulation through online transcations with ACID (Atomicity, Consistency, Isolation, Durability) properties is not required either.

 Next, since data comes in the form of separate social messages, the storage substrate has to support efficient random access to fine-grained data records.
-As illustrated in Figure 1-2, a social message may be structured as a hierarchy of multiple levels that may evolve over time i.e. fields could be dynamically deleted or added based on requirements of the application.
-For instance, for tweets coming from the Twitter Streaming API [143], fields like “id_str”, “entities.symbols”, “entities.media” are all added as the application evolves.
+As illustrated in Figure 1-2, a social message may be structured as a hierarchy of multiple levels that may evolve over time, i.e. fields could be dynamically deleted or added based on requirements of the application.
+For instance, for tweets coming from the Twitter Streaming API [148], fields like “id_str”, “entities.symbols”, “entities.media” are all added as the application evolves.
 The storage substrate should ideally be able to handle such dynamic data schema changes in a seamless way.

 Since analysis workflows normally start with queries, the storage substrate must be equipped with necessary indexing techniques to enable the most suitable index structures for efficient evaluation of the queries.